sdmg15/Best-websites-a-programmer-should-visit/README.md

 ## What should a programmer know
 - [GitHub.com Build software better, together](https://github.com) : Place to showcase your project and collaborate with others.
 (Must know Git to use it effectively)
 - [Gitlab offers free unlimited (private) repositories and unlimited collaborators](https://about.gitlab.com)
+- [Learn X in Y Minutes](https://learnxinyminutes.com/) : Take a whirlwind tour of your next favorite language.
 - [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix/) : article for knowing what our level as a programmer is.

 <div align="right">